Aditya-Viswanadha/avsi/README.md

 # AgileTimes

-Welcome to the Sample app for my Pluralsight Course [Building Beautiful Angular Apps with PrimeNG](https://app.pluralsight.com/courses/angular-apps-prime-ng).
+Welcome to the Sample app using Angular 4 and PrimeNG components.

 I'll keep this page updated with breaking changes as the course ages.